denizardaslan/weather_pipeline/README.md

 The `s3_upload.py` module allows uploading the processed CSV to an S3 bucket for backup or further analysis.
 It:
 - Connects to AWS S3 using credentials.
-- Uploads the file in `tem_stats.csv` to the specified bucket and key.
+- Uploads the file in `temp_stats.csv` to the specified bucket and key.

 ---